dEhiN/CompStart/CompStart/feature_addons/README.md

 ### 5. features/bat_installer

 Continued working on the batch installer *setup.bat*.
 Refactored the code to set up the various file names and relative and absolute paths necessary to create *startup.bat* and copy all the program files to a folder in the user's local app data folder.
 Created logic to change the locations of everything and to use the name *test.bat* while in the testing environment.
 Realized that using batch or CMD commands to accomplish the task of installing **CompStart** will be extremely difficult and is probably unnecessary.
 Decided to utilize a PowerShell script for greater flexibility.

+### 6. features/revert-commit_d2514b3dedfcda44c7a259377a0087d25696a8f21

+Tried to amend some commit messages but wasn't able to, so decided to detach HEAD at a previous commit.
+Commit d2514b3 is the commit just before branch **features/bat_installer** is merged into **main**.
+The commit log and reflog of main will look really crazy, particularly the reflog as attempted multiple times to rebase, but every time there were issues.
+Created this branch to push through the commit messages that show when **features/bat_installer** is merged into **main**.